 A single BNC connector is standard on the KONA 3G cable (self terminating).
 Two BNC connectors are standard on the breakout box (these provide loop through: if ref is not looped out, a 75 ohm terminator should be used for the loop out connector).
 Reference allows you to synchronize KONA 3G outputs to your house analog reference video signal (or black burst).
-If you have a sync generator or central piece of video equipment to use for synchronizing other video equipment in your studio, then connect its analog composite output to the KONA 3G reference video source, the locking signal should be the same format in Hz (1080i29.97, 625i25, etc.) as the Primary format selected in the AJA Control Panel.
+If you have a sync generator or central piece of video equipment to use for synchronizing other video equipment in your studio, then connect its analog composite output to the KONA 3G reference input.
+When KONA 3G outputs video it uses this reference signal to lock to.
+When connecting a reference video source, the locking signal should be the same format in Hz (1080i29.97, 625i25, etc.) as the Primary format selected in the AJA Control Panel.
 It is possible in some circumstances to use an alternate format video signal as long as the basic frame rate is compatible (for example, using a 525i29.97 genlock signal to lock a system running 1080i29.97)-if the Hz coincide.